Jing (Chinese medicine): Description

-According to Traditional Chinese Medical theory, Jīng or Essence can be summarised in two parts: the Yin, being congenital or prenatal, and the Yang, being postnatal or acquired.
-Prenatal Jing is acquired at birth from the parents: the father's sperm and the mother's ovum.
-This is a similar concept to DNA.
-Postnatal Jing is acquired after birth through food, water, oxygen, as well as environmental and social conditions—very much like the concept of epigenetics.
-The concept is expounded in the Taoist cosmological Bagua.
+According to traditional Chinese medical theory, jing or essence can be summarised in two parts: the yin, being congenital or prenatal, and the yang, being postnatal or acquired.
+Prenatal jing is acquired at birth from the parents: the father's sperm and the mother's ovum.
+Postnatal jing is acquired after birth through food, water, oxygen, as well as environmental and social conditions.
+The concept is expounded in the Bagua and within the I Ching.

-The Yin and Yang Jing transform to create and replenish each other.
-The Yang Jing circulates through the eight extraordinary vessels and transforms to become and replenish yin; in turn the marrow becomes blood, body fluid and semen.
+The yin and yang jing transform to create and replenish each other.
+The yang jing circulates through the eight extraordinary vessels and transforms to become and replenish yin; in turn the marrow becomes blood, body fluid and semen.